carlallanvela/mean-course/README.md

 ## Production server

-Used AWS Elastic Beanstalk.
-Uploaded backend zip to Elastic Beanstalk and built front end using `ng build --prod` to build distribution.
+Used AWS Elastic Beanstalk and AWS S3.
+Uploaded backend zip to Elastic Beanstalk and built front end using `ng build --prod` to build distribution and uplad it to S3.

 ## Code scaffolding